awsdocs/amazon-sagemaker-developer-guide/doc_source/data-parallel-use-api.md

 + **`custom_mpi_options (str)(optional)`**: Custom MPI options\.
 The following is an example of how you can use this parameter when defining `distribution`\.
 To learn more, see [Custom MPI Options](data-parallel-config.md#data-parallel-config-mpi-custom)\.

   ```
+  distribution = {
+      "smdistributed": {
+          "dataparallel": {
+              "enabled": True,
-  distribution = {'smdistributed':{'dataparallel':{'enabled': True, "custom_mpi_options": "-verbose -x NCCL_DEBUG=VERSION"}}}
+              "custom_mpi_options": "-verbose -x NCCL_DEBUG=VERSION"
+          }
+      }
+  }
   ```

  **`train_instance_type (str)(required)`**: A type of Amazon EC2 instance to use\.
 + If the `smdistributed.dataparallel` distribution strategy is used, the allowed instance types are: `ml.p4d.24xlarge`, `ml.p3dn.24xlarge`, and `ml.p3.16xlarge`\.
-For best performance, it is recommended that you use an EFA supported instance, `ml.p3dn.24xlarge` or `ml.p4d.24xlarge`, with the latest supported version of PyTorch\.
+For best performance, it is recommended that you use an EFA supported instance, `ml.p3dn.24xlarge` or `ml.p4d.24xlarge`, with the latest supported version of TensorFlow\.

  **Example**